dylanclark/loxplusplus/notes.md

 operator       → "==" | "!=" | "<" | "<=" | ">" | ">="
                | "+"  | "-"  | "*" | "/" ;
 ```
+- skip impl of astprinter, as we need to build the tree first ...
+-
 ## Chapter 3

 - We need well-defined precedence nd associativity to avoid amiguity.
 Without it, `6 / 3 - 1` could evaluate to `(6/3) - 1 = 1` or `6 / (3 - 1) = 3`.